primeroIMS/primero/README.md

 ```

-You will not be able to access the built documentation at: http://localhost:4000/primero/
+You will be able to access the built documentation at: http://localhost:4000/primero/

 Changes to documentation should be submitted as pull requests to the gh-pages branch.